Just1uckk/cm-horpynych/README.md

 To use this application, please perform the following steps:

 1. Navigate to the root directory of the application in your terminal .
+2. Add file with data to `input-data` folder with name `input.json`.
 2. Run `node lib/app input-data/input.json` to run the application and calculate commission fees for the provided input data.
+Or use `npm run start`.

 ### Testing